Rapport: 5 Keys To Creating An Environment Of Trust

 This factor refers to the need to focus the focus of messages and actions on topics that are of interest to all people involved This is something that we often do without realizing it, when we explore the tastes and hobbies of a person we have just met and end up talking about something that is easy for us to talk about.

-You may be interested: 7 Ways Your Anxiety is Paralyzing: How to Deal With It?
+You may be interested: How to Increase Our Motivation?

 This is also done in therapy, although, of course, always with the objective of the sessions in mind and without deviating too much from certain guidelines and topics to be discussed.